 Better banking alternatives?

-Should you use PayPal as your bank account?
-If you cannot open a bank account due to a bad ChexSystems report, PayPal can be helpful.
-The company’s prepaid card has a $4.95 monthly fee, which can be a better alternative to paying loads of extra fees for check-cashing services.
+If you’re unable to open a bank account due to a bad ChexSystems report, PayPal can be helpful.
+The company’s prepaid card has a $4.95 monthly fee, which can be a better alternative to paying extra fees for check-cashing services.

-Still, rewards and other additional features should not be the determining factors in where to keep your money.
+Still, rewards and other additional features are just one factor when determining where to keep your money.